Kiwi BMX star attempts world record jump near Rotorua

-Kiwi BMX star Jed Mildon is attempting a world record attempt near Rotorua this morning.
+Kiwi BMX star Jed Mildon is attempting a world record attempt near Rotorua today.

 The rider from Taupō will try to set a Guinness World Record for the longest jump on a pedal assist eBike by jumping more than 30m at a purpose-built venue near Rainbow Mountain about 25km south of Rotorua.